easyJet : Gatwick drone disruption cost easyJet nearly 15 million pounds | MarketScreener

-The British company, the largest operator at Britain's second biggest airport, said the disruption affected 82,000 customers and forced the cancellation of more than 400 of its flights in the run up to Christmas.
+The British carrier, the largest operator at Britain's second-biggest airport, said the disruption affected 82,000 customers and forced the cancellation of more than 400 of its flights in the run up to Christmas.

 That knocked around 5 million pounds off its revenue and cost the airline 10 million pounds to help its customers.

+"We were disappointed that it took a long time to resolve," Chief Executive Johan Lundgren told reporters.

+"Airports have gotten this as a wake-up call, and will be better prepared going forward."

-However the group gave an otherwise upbeat trading update and said 2019 bookings were encouraging despite uncertainty around Brexit, striking a more positive tone than rival Ryanair, which issued a profit warning last week.
+The group gave an otherwise upbeat trading update and said 2019 bookings were encouraging despite uncertainty around Brexit, striking a more positive tone than rival Ryanair, which issued a profit warning last week.

-"We feel that this environment is robust and solid, and we do well in it," Chief Executive Johan Lundgren told reporters.
+EasyJet also said it had increased its share ownership by non-UK nationals of the European Economic Area to 49 percent, up from November and close to the 50 percent threshold needed to guarantee its right to operate intra-EU flights after Britain leaves the EU on March 29.

 Gatwick was forced to close its runway in December when drones flew near the site south of London in the most disruptive incursion by unmanned aerial vehicles at any major airport.